Flymall April 2023 Wheels & Wings Newsletter

 Interested in living at an airport?
 Visit our Aviation Real Estate page here.
 You can view price data for airport property in our Market Watch section of the Flymall.
 Here is the data for all airport property.
 You can refine the search by “state” simply by searching for the desired state under “Model”.
-Under our “Listings” we have several airports coming up for sale as well as some business opportunities.
-Contact us for more details.
+Our new and improved real estate section of the Flymall allows you to submit what you are looking for in terms of an airport and you can also submit information about your airport that you are trying to sell.
+Check it out here by clicking on the Real Estate tab.

 Want to have your business highlighted on the Flymall???
 We offer inexpensive rates to have your business featured on our Wheels & Wings page.
 Contact us for more info.